Winter Activity Guide to the Best of Lake Louise, Banff National Park

 2. Spend a day at the Lake Louise Ski Resort

-Spend a day at the Lake Louise Ski Resort and enjoy downhill skiing (the obvious choice) or a variety of other activities, including guided snowshoe hikes, sightseeing gondola rides, and tubing.
+Spend a day at the Lake Louise Ski Resort and enjoy downhill skiing (the obvious choice) or various other activities, including guided snowshoe hikes, sightseeing gondola rides, and tubing.

 My son and I enjoyed the scenic half-day snowshoe tour at the resort, which includes a 30-minute return gondola ride.
 This tour is an excellent activity for those who do not ski but want to ride the gondola.
 The tour explores the ridgetop above, just outside the ski area.
 Then, you can enjoy magnificent views from the top of the resort.